koto-lang/koto-zed/README.md

 ```

 ## Installation
-As Zed Dev Extension for now (once it is published to Zed extensions, it can be selected to be installed right from within the editor).
+As Zed Dev Extension for now (once it is published to Zed extensions - PR at zed is currently awaiting to be merged, it can be selected to be installed right from within the editor).
 1. Download and unzip koto-zed: https://github.com/rsaccon/koto-zed/archive/refs/heads/main.zip
 2. Install Dev Extension (from Command Palette or Menu `Zed > Extensions`)